megaease/easeprobe/README.md

 ## 2.3 Run

-You can run the following command to start easeprobe once built
+You can run the following command to start EaseProbe once built

 ```shell
 $ build/bin/easeprobe -f config.yaml